We provide Critical Care services for patients who are recovering from disabilities caused by injuries, illnesses, or chronic medical conditions.

-Utah Valley Specialty Hospital features all private rooms, including a 4-bed high-observation unit.
+Utah Valley Specialty Hospital features all private rooms, including an 8-bed high-observation unit.
 All rooms are monitored and include state-of-the art specialty beds, cardiac monitoring equipment, and any specialty equipment needed, including ventilators.
-The hospital also includes well-equipped therapy areas such as a 6,000-square foot therapy gym with private treatment rooms and a heated aquatic therapy pool with an electric lift.
+The hospital also includes well-equipped therapy areas such as a 4,000-square foot therapy gym with private treatment rooms.

 We also treat individuals with:

 - Degenerative Diseases

 If you have a question about whether we provide treatment for a condition or diagnosis not listed, please email or call us at 801.226.8880.

 How We Provide Care

 Our medical professionals work as a team to provide more intensive services to our patients than what is normally provided in an acute hospital setting.
 Our critical care team consists of physicians, nurses, therapists, specialists, pharmacists and other highly trained medical professionals.
 It is led by our full-time medical director.

 We tailor our medical services to the complex needs of our patients, creating a personalized plan of care that is guided by the patient’s attending physician and coordinated with consulting specialists when necessary.